mkeller3/FastGeosuitability/README.md

 ## Point Suitability

-The point suitability endpoints allows you to perform a suitability analyis on a set of known latitude and longitudes.
+The point suitability endpoints allows you to perform a suitability analysis on a set of known latitude and longitudes.

 ### Point Suitability Parameters
 * `points=[points]` - list of points to perform suitability analysis against.